groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/Variables/Objects.md

 * Strings (text):
 	* 'hi there'

->We use quotes for string literals otherwise Groovy thinks the text is actually code and tries to interpret it.
+>We use single- or double-quotes for string literals otherwise Groovy thinks the text is actually code and tries to interpret it.

 We can call methods directly on literal values as Groovy will create an appropriate instance for us: